Hi, I'm Guru.

-My work combines non-equilibrium phase transitions, finite-size scaling, stochastic modeling, and data-driven methods to develop quantitative models for physical phenomena.
+My tools: non-equilibrium phase transitions, finite-size scaling, stochastic modeling, and random-matrix theory.

 Selected Research